PS901-7-AU-CO: Fundamentals Of Neuroscience And Neuropsychology

 Dr Nick Cooper

-Dr Nick Cooper, Dr Stefan Kennett, Dr Elia Valentini, Dr Marcello Costantini, Dr Gethin Hughes
+Dr Nick Cooper, Dr Elia Valentini, Dr Marcello Costantini, Dr Gethin Hughes

 |Module is taught during the following terms

 This course covers the main research areas and methods used in investigating the workings of the brain.
-The course will provide a good background in brain structure and function both at the molecular level and the cellular level.
-The course will consider neuroscience as it relates to behaviour by asking how mental processes such as perception, memory, language and emotion are implemented within the brain.
+The course will provide a good background in brain structure and function both at the cellular level and the systems level.
+The course will consider neuroscience as it relates to behaviour by asking how mental processes such as perception, memory, attention, movement and emotion are implemented within the brain.

 a) Provide an overview of main research areas of neuroscience

-b) Provide a sound structural basis at both the molecular and cellular level for understanding the nature of a brain function
+b) Provide a sound structural basis at both the systems and cellular level for understanding the nature of a brain function

 c) Provide a significant body of knowledge about how the function of the brain relates to behaviour